 The MSN/FNP program requires 630 precepted clinical hours in a primary care setting.
 Preceptors are advanced practice nurses, physicians, or physician assistants with at least one year of experience in their chosen specialty area.
 The Graduate Nursing Handbook explains the process of selecting a preceptor and provides specific guidelines for each course.

 Students are responsible to locate their own preceptors and schedule hours for each clinical course.
-A directory of past preceptors and sites, and information on potential new preceptors, are available on Blackboard.
+A directory of past preceptors and sites is available to current students on Typhon.
+In addition, information on potential new preceptors is made available through the Student Graduate Nursing Site on Blackboard.

 Admission requirements and deadlines are posted on the MSN Applications and Forms page.